-The Trustees noted the points made by the Trustees' investment consultant about the appropriateness of the current design, but also noted that Schlumberger plc had advised that they had commenced a project to introduce a new pension arrangement for active employees of Schlumberger plc (including Schlumberger Oilfield UK Limited employees) from 1 April 2023.
+The Trustees noted the points made by the Trustees' investment consultant about the appropriateness of the current design, but also noted that Schlumberger plc had commenced a project to introduce a new pension arrangement for active employees of Schlumberger plc (including Schlumberger Oilfield UK Limited employees).

-As designing and implementing a new default investment arrangement could take 6 to 9 months, the Trustees confirmed in January 2022 that they did not see the merit of moving to "Stage 2" of the review at that time, given the relatively short period of time any new strategy would be in place for and the potential for members incurring transaction costs.
+The Trustees confirmed in January 2022 that they did not see the merit of moving to "Stage 2" of the review at that time, given the relatively short period of time any new strategy would be in place for and the potential for members incurring transaction costs.
 As a result, The Trustees agreed in January 2022 that no changes should be made to the default investment strategy or self-select fund range at the current time.

-In addition to the three-yearly strategy review, the Trustees monitor the performance of the default arrangement once a year as part of the process of drafting the Trustee Report and Financial Statements and will formally review both this and the strategy at least every three years or immediately following any significant change in investment policy or the Scheme's member profile, taking advice from the Trustees' investment consultant and the investment manager.
+In addition to the three-yearly strategy review, the Trustees monitor the performance of the default arrangement once a year as part of the process of drafting the Trustee Report and Financial Statements, taking advice from the Trustees' investment consultant and the investment manager.